Cohomology of semisimple local systems and the Decomposition theorem: Cohomology of semisimple local systems

 Let $\cV^{\ast}$ be the dual local system of $\cV$ and $H^{\ast}$ be the dual $\cC^{\infty}$-bundle of $H$.
 In \cite[Page 14]{Simpson92}, Simpson showed that $H^{\ast}$ is equipped with the following harmonic structure so that it is the harmonic bundle associated to $\cV^{\ast}$.
 Following Simpson, we will abuse notation and still use $D'',\nabla$ etc to represent the corresponding operator on $H^{\ast}$.
-Note that even though Simpson assumed that $X$ is compact in \cite{Simpson92}, the dual construction actually works without the compactness assumption. \begin{construction}[Dual harmonic bundle] The dual metric
+Note that Simpson's dual construction in \cite{Simpson92} actually works without the compactness assumption.
+This is crucial for us, because in the proof of Decomposition theorem one needs to deal with non-compact varieties. \begin{construction}[Dual harmonic bundle] The dual metric $h^{\ast}:H^{\ast} \otimes \overline{H^{\ast}} \to \cC^{\infty}_U$ is defined as follows: for two sections $\lambda,\mu \in \cC^{\infty}(H^{\ast})$, set